graipher/shellyplug-exporter/README.md

 ## Limitations

-The port the API listens on is currently hard-coded to 2112
+* the port the API listens on is currently hard-coded to 2112
+* the period with which the ShellyPlug is scraped is hard-coded to 1 minute